6037 E Empire Ave.

 Stitches South 2014-2017, Atlanta, GA

 Madrona Fiber Festival 2016-2017, Tacoma, WA

 Convergence 2008 Tampa, FL, 2012 Long Beach, CA, 2014 Providence, RI

 Association of Southern California Handweavers Regional Converence 2009, Riverside, CA

 Association of Southern California Handweavers Regional Conference 2007, Visalia, CA

-Numerous fiber organizations and yarn shops including:
+Between 2007 - 2021 at numerous fiber organizations and yarn shops including:

 Ventura Co.
 Handweavers & Spinners Guild, Oxnard, CA